Medication Search: Onreltea

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Cardiovascular effects: The cardiovascular system (heart and blood vessels) may be affected by the use of brimonidine.
 When brimonidine causes the blood vessels in the skin to narrow, it can also have this effect on other blood vessels in the body.
-If you have a history of heart attack, angina, stroke or other conditions that can be worsened if the blood supply is reduced, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+If you have a history of heart disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Raynaud’s phenomenon: People with Raynaud’s phenomenon experience poor blood circulation to the extremities.
 Brimonidine may make the symptoms of Raynaud’s worse.
 If you have Raynaud’s phenomenon, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.